mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 - Basically, the optimization techniques, e.g. SGD with momentum, Adam and batch normalization, are still widely applied nowadays.
 In addition, there is progress to help apply Newton’s method.
 - In general, almost every task proposes its own neural network and its own optimization and regularization techniques to achieve the intended results.
 Therefore, novel neural networks and optimization strategies regularly appear in the research field.

-### Name some hyperparameters for which overfitting occurs when the value is large and some for which it occurs when the value is small.

-An example of a hyperparameter whose very large value may cause overfitting is the *number of epochs*.
-And an example of a hyperparameter whose very small value may cause overfitting is regularization (e.g. weight decay) strength.

 ### What is the difference between *primary* and *secondary* hyperparameters in the context of automatic hyperparameter tuning?

 Hyperparameter optimization algorithms have their own parameters that can be called "secondary" hyperparameters, e.g. the range of values (and the step) to be explored for each hyperparameter.
-So in this context, we have primary hyperparameters of the learning algorithm automatically tuned by the hyperpameter optimization algorithm, and secondary hyperparameters which should be tuned manually.
+So in this context, we have primary hyperparameters of the learning algorithm automatically tuned by the hyperparameter optimization algorithm, and secondary hyperparameters which should be tuned manually.

-### Does the "number of epochs" hyperparameter also control the model capacity?

-It doesn't control the *representational capacity* of the model, but controls its *effective capacity*, since the longer we train the better our model tends to fit the training data and eventually overfit it.

 ### On slide 26, a U-shaped curve shows how the generalization error behaves with respect to the training error.
 It is feasible to draw this shape like this because the hyperparameter examined is continuous.
 How does the U-shaped curve change if the hyperparameter is discrete?
 What if the hyperparameter is binary?

 - If the hyperparameter is discrete, e.g. number of units in a layer, it is only possible to plot some points along the U-shaped curve.
-- If the hyperparameter is binary, it only possible to explore two points on the U-shaped curve.
+- If the hyperparameter is binary, it is only possible to explore two points on the U-shaped curve.

 ### How does the training error change when increasing the learning rate?